kwkraus/HOW-Sessions/sessions/asp-net-core/docs/2a-Working with Razor Pages.md

     - Add `<p>@DateTime.Now</p>` to top of page to demonstrate

-  - Explicit Expressions use two @ symbols
+  - Explicit Expressions use @ symbol with balanced parenthesis

     - Add `<p>Products last updated: @(DateTime.Now - TimeSpan.FromDays(7))</p>` to top of page to demonstrate